-(2) A Treatise on Hydromechanics Basant, W.H., Ramsey, A.S.
-Ulan Press (3) Hydrostatics J.M.Kar Globe Library (4) Fluid Dynamics .KPM
+(2) A Treatise on Hydromechanics Basant, W.Fl., Ramsey, A.S.
+Ulan Press

+Globe Library

+(3) Hydrostatics (4) Fluid Dynamics

-Shanti Swarup
+J.M.Kar Shanti Swarup

+.KPM

-PAPER -O3(v) CONTINUUM MECHANICS-I
+PAPER -O3(v)CONTINUUM MECHANICS-I

 Duration: 3 Hrs.

+Max.Marks: 100

-Max.Marks: 100 Note: The paper is divided into three units.
-The question paper is divided into
+Note: The paper is divided into three units.
+The question paper is divided into three parts:

-three parts:

-Part-A. Part-B and Part-C (total 100 Marks).
+Part-A, Part-B and Part-C (total 100 Marks).

 Part-A (30Marks)is compulsory and contains 10 questions (50 words each).
 At least three questions will be set from each unit.
 Each question carries 3 marks.
 Part-B (25 Marks) 9 questions (100 words each) will be set taking 3 from each unit and the Candidate is required to attempt 5 questions taking at least one question from each unit but not more than 2 from any unit.
-Each question carries 5 marks.
+Each question cerrics 5 marks.
 Part-C (45 Marks) contains 6 questions, taking two from each unit.
 Candidate is required to attempt three question selecting one from each unit.
 Each question carries 15 marks (400 words).
-Cartesian Tensors, index notations and transformation, laws of Cartesian tensors, additions, subtraction and multiplication of Cartesian tensor, gradient of a scalar function, divergence of a vector function and curl of a vector function using the index notation, the identity stokes Gauss and Green's theorems.
+UNIT-I Cartesian Tensors, index notations and transformation, laws of Cartesian tensors, additions, subtraction and multiplication of Cartesian tensor, gradient of a scalar function, divergence of a vector function and curl of a vector function using the index notation, the identity stokes Gauss and Green's theorems.
 UNIT-II The continuum approach classification of continuous media, body forces and surface forces, components of stress tensor, forces and moment equation of equilibrium, the stress quadric, principle stresses and principle axes, stress invariants and the stress deviator tensor, maximum shearing stress.
-UNIT-III The equation of continuity, the equations of motion, vorticity-stream surface for inviscocid flow, Bernoullis equations, irrotational flow and the velocity potential. similarity parameters and fluid flow.
+UNIT-III The equation of continuity, the equations of motion, vorticity-stream surface for inviscocid flow, Bernoullis equations, irrotational flow and the velocity potential, similarity parameters and fluid flow.
 Reference Books:

-1. Continuum Mechanics: D Frederic and T.S.
-Chang 2.
-Continuum Mechanics (Schaum Series): Mase, G 3.
-Mechanics Deformable bodies: Sommer field A 4.
-An Introduction to Continuum Mechanics: Mortone E.gurtin 5.
-Mathematical Theory of Continuum Mechanics: Rabindra Nath PAPER -O3(vi) DISCRETE MATHEMATICS Duration: 3 Hrs.
+1.Continuum Mechanics: D Frederic and T.S.Chang 2.
+Continuum Mechanics (Schaum Series): Mase.
+G 3.
+Mechanics Deformable bodies : Sommer field A 4.
+An Introduction to Continuum Mechanics: Mortone E.gurlin 5.Mathematical Theory of ContinuumMechanics: Rabindra Nath PAPER -O3(vi) DISCRETE MATHEMATICS Max.Marks: 100 Duration: 3 Hrs.
+Note: The paper is divided into three units.
+The question paper is divided into three parts: Part-A, Part-B and Part-C (total 100 Marks).